jshea2/Art-Net-for-LIFX-LAN/README.md

 ## Setting Up Physical LIFX Bulbs
  - Install LIFX Bulbs and Connect to WIFI (Only works on 2.4Ghz, not 5G)
    - If you're having trouble connecting refer to [LIFX Troubleshooting Website](https://support.lifx.com/hc/en-us/categories/200238164-Set-Up-Troubleshooting)
+ - DO NOT name/label your lights as just a number, because it will show up blank
+    - *Example:* naming your bulb "1A" or "A 1" is OK, but naming it just "1" or "23" will NOT work

 ## Setting Up *'Art-Net for LIFX' App*'